flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 ```

-### SpriteComponent
+## SpriteComponent

-The `SpriteComponent` is as its name implies is a component that describe the sprite of an entity.
+The `SpriteComponent` as its name implies is a component that describes the sprite of an entity.
 And it is registered to the world by default.

-This allows you to assigning a Sprite to an Entity.
+This allows you to assign a Sprite to an Entity.

 Creating an entity with a sprite using OxygenGame: